Predictive energy management for hybrid electric aircraft propulsion systems: Numerical results

 The mission is simulated in both configurations with sampling interval $\delta=60$ $\si{s}$ over a one-hour shrinking horizon by solving the optimisation problem \eqref{eq:min2} at each time step and implementing the first element of the optimal power split sequence as an MPC law.
 The tolerance is set to $\epsilon_{\text{rel}}=5\mathrm{e}{-6}$, $\epsilon_{\text{abs}}=0$ and the penalty parameters are updated at intervals of $F_\sigma=500$ iterations.

-The closed-loop ADMM solution to the energy management control strategy is shown in Fig.~\ref{fig:parallel_series} for both parallel (blue) and series (red) configurations.
-The evolution of the solution is shown for a single propulsion system (so all quantities should be multiplied by $n=4$ to obtain the results for the whole aircraft).
-The lower plots report the evolution of the fuel mass and battery SOC.
-The upper plots represent the evolution of the relevant power terms in the power balance equations \eqref{eq:P_parallel} and \eqref{eq:P_series}: $P_\drv$, $P_\el$, $P_\gt$ for the parallel configuration and $P_\e$, $P_\c$, $P_\gen$ for the series configuration.
-First it should be noted that the solution is similar in both configurations, the series propulsion architecture consuming slightly more fuel.
-This is so because the series architecture implements one more electric machine with associated losses, and so the electrical power is larger for a given flight profile.

-A striking feature of the solutions shown in Fig.~\ref{fig:parallel_series} is the tendency to allocate more electrical power at the end of the flight.
+\mdseditbis{The closed-loop ADMM solution to the energy management control strategy is shown in Fig.~\ref{fig:parallel_series} for both parallel and series configurations.
+The solutions are for a single propulsion system (so all quantities should be multiplied by $n=4$ to obtain the results for the whole aircraft).
+The plots represent the evolution of the relevant power terms in the power balance equations \eqref{eq:P_parallel} and \eqref{eq:P_series}: $P_\drv$, $P_\el$, $P_\gt$ for the parallel configuration and $P_\e$, $P_\c$, $P_\gen$ for the corresponding terms in the series configuration.
+It should be noted that the solution is similar in both configurations.} A striking feature of the solutions is the tendency to allocate more electrical power at the end of the flight.
 An intuitive explanation for this phenomenon is that the fuel burnt by using the gas turbine at the beginning of the flight reduces the mass of the aircraft, consequently reducing the power required to be produced by the fan later in the flight.
 This effect is amplified if the rate of fuel consumption is increased, as seen in Fig.~\ref{fig:fuel} comparing the electrical power profiles with different fuel consumption coefficients ($\beta$).

 It should be noted that a concurrent effect arises from the losses in the battery electric bus.
 The nonlinear loss map $g$ between the battery chemical power $P_\b$ and effective power $P_\c$ tends to penalise large electrical power peaks thus flattening the electrical power distribution.
 This is seen in Fig.~\ref{fig:losses} which shows the electrical power profiles with different values for the battery equivalent circuit resistance: for smaller resistances the electrical losses at high power outputs is reduced so the power profile shows greater variation over time.